-Councilmember Cox is the first Africa-American ever elected in 64 years on November 3, 2020 to Fremont City Council representing District 6 – Irvington District.
+Councilmember Cox is the first African-American ever elected in 64 years on November 3, 2020 to Fremont City Council and representing District 6 – Irvington District.
 First ever open District 6 seat was run for the first time in City of Fremont history in this 2020 election cycle due to city re-districting.
 First time ever the City of Fremont will do swearing in ceremony via Zoom.
-She is a national history-maker four times.

-The daughter of schoolteachers, loss parents at a young age, Councilmember Cox overcame life’s obstacles and broke down numerous barriers to dedicate her life to improving the community around her.
+The daughter of schoolteachers, lost parents at a young age, Councilmember Cox overcame life’s obstacles and broke down numerous barriers to dedicate her life to improving the community around her.

 Councilmember Cox, who made national headlines as the first African-American woman with a degree in nuclear engineering, has ties to President Barack Obama's administration.
 She was appointed by the former U.S. Commerce Secretary and China Ambassador Gary Locke and U.S. Trade Representative Ron Kirk to serve as a Trade Adviser working on international trade & business, and small and minority business initiatives.

-Councilmember Cox was the first African-American ever elected in 2012 and has served twelve (12) years as Vice-Chair, Ohlone Community College Board of Trustees where.
-She has also devoted her time to improving our education system her efforts have led Ohlone College to improve every year and rank Top 5 among all of California Community College and Top 7 nationally with the highest transfer rates to 4-year universities.
+Councilmember Cox was the first African-American ever elected in 2008 and has served twelve (12) years as Vice-Chair, Ohlone Community College Board of Trustees where she has also devoted her time to improving our education system.
+Her efforts have led Ohlone College to improve every year and ranked Top 5 among all of California Community College and Top 7 nationally with the highest transfer rates to 4-year universities.
 In her time as a Trustee she’s also fought for women’s rights for equal pay and minorities & women initiatives, passage of a $350 million dollar bond measure for new academic core buildings, sports facilities, and increased high tech and green technology on the Ohlone campus.

-Councilmember Cox also serves on the Ohlone College Foundation Board that provides annual college scholarships of $235,000 to deserving high school students in the local community.
-She has received numerous awards of distinction including State of California Assembly Woman of the Year, City of Fremont Leadership Award, and Congressional Awards from Congressmembers Ro Khanna, Nancy Pelosi, Barbara Lee, and Eric Swalwell.
+Councilmember Cox has received numerous awards of distinction including State of California Assembly Woman of the Year, City of Fremont Leadership Award, and Congressional Awards from Congressmembers Ro Khanna, Nancy Pelosi, Barbara Lee, and Eric Swalwell.

 Councilmember Cox earned a B.S. in Nuclear Engineering from Northwestern University in Illinois and a MBA Degree from the Simon Graduate School of Business Administration in Rochester, New York.
 She was the former Chair, Commissioner for the City of Fremont Economic Development Advisory Commission.
 She lead the Fremont Delegation and visited Fremont businesses and Ohlone Community College’s sister College in Shanghai and Suzhou, China.